*** GED testing has resumed at both the Richmond and Sugar Land campuses. Please see the GED website for dates available and to register.

 - matrícula consular

-Texas doesn't allow non-Texas residents to GED test at Texas Testing Centers.
+The Texas Education Agency (TEA) doesn't allow non-Texas residents to GED test at Texas Testing Centers.
 You must provide proof of residency in Texas, which could be a Texas driver's license, utility bill showing your name and a Texas address, or bank statement showing your name and a Texas address.

 Testers can wear prescription or reading glasses during testing, but they will be asked to remove glasses for the required pre-test photo.